 Recognized by U.S. News & World Report

-UT Southwestern Medical Center earned High Performing recognition for abdominal aortic aneurysm repair from U.S. News & World Report for 2020-21, placing us among the country’s leading hospitals for this procedure.
+UT Southwestern Medical Center has earned High Performing recognition for abdominal aortic aneurysm repair from U.S. News & World Report, placing us among the country’s leading hospitals for this procedure.

 The majority of abdominal aortic aneurysms are asymptomatic.
 An aneurysm may be discovered by X-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI) that is being done for other conditions.